llmrb/llm/README.md

 #### General
 - ✅ A single unified interface for multiple providers
 - 📦 Zero dependencies outside Ruby's standard library
-- 🚀 Efficient API design that minimizes the number of requests made
+- 🚀 Smart API design that minimizes the number of requests made

 #### Chat, Agents
 - 🧠 Stateless and stateful chat via completions and responses API